 The service levels of water retailers

-Complaint levels remain higher than ever before as Consumer Council for Water (CCWater) reported a 20% increase in retailer complaints over the year 17/18 to 18/19.
+Complaint levels remain higher than ever before as CCW – the voice for water consumers reported a 20% increase in retailer complaints over the year 17/18 to 18/19.
 With 70% of these complaints in 18/19 regarding billing and charges.

 Retailers’ aggregate MPS performance deteriorated in the second year – with only 75% of tasks completed on time, against 89% in year one.
 Almost all retailers, with the exception of Water2business and Affinity for Business, saw their performance worsen.

 We position ourselves as being ‘not too big to care’ about our customers.
 By listening to customers and putting them first, we have improved our customer service levels (an important indicator of this is our Trustpilot ‘Excellent’ rating).
 You can find out more about our efforts in lowering complaint levels in water retail in this blog.

 OfWat reported poor performance of wholesalers in meeting industry requirements, increasing retailer costs and driving down customer satisfaction.
 In particular the lack of performance from wholesalers has raised concerns in:

 - The measures of wholesaler performance

 - Improving initiatives around reputation